devuri/wp-filename-hasher/README.md

    - The hashed ID is combined with the original file extension to create the new filename.
    - The original filename is replaced with the new hashed filename.
 3. **File Upload**: The image is uploaded with the new hashed filename.

-## Example

-An image uploaded with the original name `example.jpg` might be renamed to something like `5d41402abc4b2a76b9719d911017c592.jpg`.

 ## License